Vnshikaa/ML_project/README.md

 🎯 Objective:

-Analyze the relationship between house size (square feet) and price
+1.Analyze the relationship between house size (square feet) and price

-Build a Linear Regression model to predict house prices
+2.Build a Linear Regression model to predict house prices

-Visualize the data and regression line
+3.Visualize the data and regression line

-Evaluate the model performance using Mean Squared Error (MSE)
+4.Evaluate the model performance using Mean Squared Error (MSE)

 📊 Dataset:

 The dataset contains housing information including:

-sqft_living – Area of the house in square feet
+1.sqft_living – Area of the house in square feet

-price – Price of the house
+2.price – Price of the house

 These features are used to train and test the machine learning model.

 🛠 Technologies Used:

-Python
+1.Python
-NumPy
+2.NumPy
-Pandas
+3.Pandas
-Matplotlib
+4.Matplotlib
-Scikit-learn
+5.Scikit-learn
-Google Colab
+7.Google Colab

 ⚙️ Model Used: